 Yes.
-The EU implements sanctions adopted by UN Security Council.
+The EU implements sanctions adopted by UN Security Council through the adoption of EU legislation.

 Does the EU implement an autonomous sanctions regime?

 Yes.
-In addition to UN sanctions, the EU implements autonomous sanctions or EU additions to UN sanctions in line with the stated objectives of the EU’s Common Foreign and Security Policy (“CFSP”).
+In addition to implementing UN sanctions, the EU imposes autonomous sanctions or EU additions to UN sanctions in line with the stated objectives of the EU’s Common Foreign and Security Policy (“CFSP”).

 What is the nature of the sanctions regime in the EU?